 How do they work?

-Because of the way they’re made, and because they are so dilute, flower essences contain no residual physical compounds from flowers.
-Rather, they’re simply a mix of alcohol and water.
+Because of how you make them, and because they are so dilute, flower essences contain no residual physical compounds from flowers.
+Rather, they're simply a mix of alcohol and water.
 For this reason, they do not work on any physiological level.

 So why make them?